History of Eglin Air Force Base: Late Cold War era

 The Air Force Armament Museum was founded on base in 1975.

 Retired aircraft types that were expended as range targets in tests in the 1970s included RA-5C Vigilantes, F-84F Thunderstreaks, F-89J Scorpions, F-100 Super Sabres, TF-102A Delta Daggers, at least one HH-43A Huskie, and T-33A Shooting Stars, among others.
 Armor targets included M41, M47, and M48 tanks, M53/T97 self-propelled assault guns, and M113 armored personnel carriers.

-In January 1975, one of three preproduction A-10 Thunderbolt II attack aircraft, equipped with one of three preproduction GE-built GAU-8/A 30mm cannon, arrived at Eglin AFB for qualification, reliability and combat ammunition compatibility tests using Aerojet Ordnance and Manufacturing Company ammunition.
+In January 1975, one of three preproduction A-10 Thunderbolt II attack aircraft, equipped with one of three preproduction GE-built GAU-8/A 30 mm cannon, arrived at Eglin AFB for qualification, reliability and combat ammunition compatibility tests using Aerojet Ordnance and Manufacturing Company ammunition.
 First phase testing was scheduled to be completed in July 1975, with additional testing with second source Honeywell ammunition planned to start in January 1976.

 The newly constructed James E. Plew Terminal Building of the Okaloosa Air Terminal, located on State Road 85, opened its doors in mid-February 1975, with a dedication ceremony held on Saturday, 22 February.
 Congressman Bob Sikes and Southern Airways President Frank Hulse were some of the guest speakers.
 The 32,000 sq ft (3,000 m2) facility was constructed at a cost of $1.7 million.
 Financing for the entire facility was through federal, state, and local money.
 Federal grants totaled $472,000, state $80,000, Okaloosa County bond sale $1.1 million, and Southern Airways $190,000.
 First year enplaned passengers totaled 97,000 with Southern Airways as the sole airline with 12 departing flights daily.

 A new sun, wind, rain and dust facility was completed in April 1975 as an addition to the McKinley Climatic Laboratory.
 Designed to withstand internal winds of 100 mph and maintain temperatures from 60 to 145 degrees Fahrenheit, the new addition simulated extreme climatic conditions for ground vehicles.
 Rain could be simulated from one to 15 inches per hour and humidity controlled between 20 and 100 percent.
 Silicon dust could be used to simulate intense dust storms, the powder being collected and re-used following tests.
 Construction was supervised by the Army Corps of Engineers, with the Beckman Construction Company of Fort Worth, Texas, doing the work.
 The 50 X 50 X 30 foot building cost an estimated $432,500.